 For people with peso incomes, particularly those who travel frequently to the US, or who buy a lot of imported goods, the depreciation of the currency is a definite disadvantage.

 One thing that has changed in the past 15 years or so, is that currency depreciation hasn’t been reflected in high inflation in Mexico.
-In earlier decades, when the currency was controlled at a certain level until it became unsustainable and a devaluation was necessary, an immediate reaction in Mexico would be to put up the prices of goods and services even if they weren’t directly associated with the dollar—local rents, for example.
+In earlier decades, when the currency was controlled at a certain level until it became unsustainable and a devaluation was necessary, an immediate reaction in Mexico would be to put up the prices of goods and services even if they weren’t directly associated with the dollar—local rents, and locally-grown food, for example.
 This general knee-jerk reaction, with the excuse that “es que subíó el dólar”, would be reflected in general inflation, pushing up the cost of living for everyone.

 This exchange rate effect has diminished in more recent times, and today a higher dollar will only add to the cost of things such as imported goods, and products that require imported components.

-Currency exchange rate predictions are often based on what economists call “fundamentals”—which include things like the country’s debt payments as a percentage of GDP, its trade balance (Mexico tends to have very small trade deficits), the rate of inflation, economic growth, etc.—but global economic and political events in particular have a tendency to sideswipe economists’ logic: two years ago, experts and surveys predicted the Mexican peso would recover from its then-lows of 15; in the event it has moved to trade lower.
+Currency exchange rate predictions are often based on what economists call “fundamentals”—which include things like the country’s debt payments as a percentage of GDP, its trade balance (Mexico tends to have very small trade deficits), the rate of inflation, economic growth, etc.—but global economic and political events in particular have a tendency to sideswipe economists’ logic: two years ago, experts and surveys predicted the Mexican peso would recover from its then-lows of 15; in the event it has moved to trade much lower.

 See also: The Cost of Living in Mexico